crystalxs/DataScientistNotes/ML/ensembling.md

 ## Bagging, aka Bootstrap Aggregating

-Fit multiple models in parallel and independently.
+> Fit multiple models in parallel and independently.
 Each model gets a vote on the final prediction.

 ### Parameters that control Bagging

-* changing the seed
+* Changing the seed
 * Row (Sub)sampling
 * Column (Sub)sampling
 * Bootstraping